Mushoku Tensei: Production

 After publishing the first parts of his work, Magonote wrote that he intended the series to last at least a hundred chapters.
 Due to criticism of his work, Magonote considered ending the series prematurely but decided to continue when it topped Syosetu's daily rankings.
 Originally, the story arc, in which Rudeus reunites with Aisha, was supposed to be completely different from the published work.
 Magonote intended to have Lilia die off-screen, with Aisha hiding under a different identity.
 He decided against Lilia's death and rewrote the story arc to make sense of her survival and lack of contact.
 Magonote stated the story arc might be bizarre due to the changes, but expressed no regrets; he noted Lilia's survival made him reconsider Zenith's condition in the story.
 The climax was influenced by Tappei Nagatsuki's Re:Zero.
 Regarding the ending of this novel, Magonote was thinking of writing until Rudeus died, and at the same time, writing until Rudeus turned 34 because he died at the age of 34.
 He has also said that since the prologue is about an unemployed man who is kicked out of his house, he did not want the story to end with someone being beaten up.

 Magonote intended to create a sequel to the web novel series based on the Six-Sided Universe.
 On January 15, 2021, Magonote announced that he plans to finish the Orc Eroica web novel first.
 Due to his health problems, its completion has been delayed.

-Adaptation

-Director Manabu Okamoto found the novel both controversial and first-rate.
-This made him interested in adapting it into an anime.
-However, the length of the novels made it difficult.
-The biggest challenge was Rudeus's constant growth from a toddler to a teenager in the first story arcs, which the staff made subtle rather than using time-skips.
-To characterize Rudeus properly, his character was given the two voice actors of Tomokazu Sugita for his thoughts and Yumi Uchiyama for his dialogue.
-The composer Yoshiaki Fujisawa wanted modern background themes to fit the classic fantasy world.

-For the second season, Hiroki Hirano replaced Okamoto as director.
-He said he aims to develop Rudeus again from a low point, as the first season ends with Rudeus falling into depression after losing all his allies.
-He hopes he and the development staff will address the character growth.
-Producer Nobuhiro Osawa expressed uncertainty on whether the team would include more side stories from the original series to help develop Rudeus.